Cars Plan

 How Does Leasing Affect Your Credit Score?

 Leasing impacts your credit score in several ways.
 Like any other type of financing, the payment history has a significant effect on your credit.
-With timely repayments over time, you will notice a significant improvement in your credit score.
+With timely repayments over time, you will notice a substantial improvement in your credit score.
 If you miss or delay making payments, your credit score suffers.

 As you continue making lease payments, your credit score improves since it lessens the amount owed.
 Whereas leasing can help rebuild your credit score over time, you will experience a slight dip in the score when you first take the lease.